shakirullahi/shakirullahi/README.md

 - 💬 Ask me about **Anything**

-- ⚡ Fun fact: **I have changed my LP school after joining 3rd day after being afraid of upcoming vaccination drive, convincing my parents that their teaching is poor :)**
+- ⚡ Fun fact: **I have changed my LP school after joining 3rd day, being afraid of upcoming vaccination drive, convincing my parents that their teaching is poor :)**

 ### Web Development Languages and Tools: